hattya/scmver/README.rst

 License
 -------

-scmver is distrutbuted under the terms of the MIT License.
+scmver is distributed under the terms of the MIT License.